syncfusion-content/maui-docs/MAUI/Cartesian-Charts/BoxAndWhisker.md

 ## ShowMedian

-The Median values of given dataset is viewed by enabling the [ShowMedian]() property of [BoxAndWhiskerSeries]().
-The following code illustrates how to enable the [ShowMedian]() property.
+The Median values of given dataset is viewed by enabling the [ShowMedian]() property of [BoxAndWhiskerSeries]().By default, the ShowMedian property value is False.The following code illustrates how to enable the [ShowMedian]() property.

-N> By default, the ShowMedian property value is False.

 {% tabs %}